WeileiZeng/weileizeng.github.io/README.md

 > Is this your personal page (username.github.io)? (y/N) y
 Done.
 Your new project is available at /Users/weileizeng/Documents/GitHub/min-web-template/web
 ```

+## Q&A
+*How to add blog*

+- add a new file in `web/content`.
+Any subfolder will be seen as a catergory.
+One can start by duplicating the [template.md](web/content/template.md)
+*How to add statics files*

+- There are two folders for static files: `content/images` and `output/static`
+*How to build and publish*

+- First develop  it locally, follow command in [`web/Makefile`](web/Makefile)
+- When things get ready, update the built page into [`docs`](docs), following cmd in [`Makefile`](Makefile).
+Then push the changes to GitHub.
+One can verify status by visiting the online page, or check out [GitHub Actions](https://github.com/WeileiZeng/weileizeng.github.io/actions).

 # TODO:
 - show the page using github pages